 18 iii.
 Martha VANCE was born 1 June 1822 in Guernsey

-Guernsey County Charles REDING, a physician, born circa 1811 in Pennsylvania.
-Charles died in 1853
+Guernsey County Charles REDING, a physician, born circa 1811 in Pennsylvania, and they

-Elizabeth (Carpenter) Gilpin, was married previously to Nancy Ripley 22 November
+Elizabeth (Carpenter) Gilpin, had been married previously to Nancy Ripley in

 1836 in Tuscarawas